Memphis vs. Florida Atlantic Predictions & Picks - NCAA Tournament First Round

 Memphis Performance Insights

-- Memphis has committed 13.2 turnovers per game (302nd in college basketball action), 1.9 fewer than the 15.1 it forces on average (23rd in college basketball).
+- Memphis has typically won the turnover battle this season, committing 13.2 per game (302nd in college basketball play) while forcing 15.1 (23rd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.